insightsengineering/uniCATE/paper/paper.md

 ## Statement of Need

-Modern semiparametric methods rely on complex statistical theory that is beyond the training afforded to many of the clinical scientists most interested in their use.
-These methods also rely on modern machine learning algorithms to provide assumption-lean inference, further increasing the amount technical know-how required for one-off implementations.
-Our method is no different.
-The `uniCATE` package provides a rigorously-tested, open-source implementation of this methodology for the `R` language and environment for statistical computing [@rlang] that is ready for use by members of the clinical research community.
+Currently available methods for the discovery of predictive biomarkers are insufficient.
+The `uniCATE` package provides a rigorously-tested, open-source implementation of the uniCATE methodology for the `R` language and environment for statistical computing [@rlang].
+Further, our software integrates seamlessly with the the `sl3` `R` package [@sl3], permitting the use of state of the art machine learning methods in the semiparametric inference routines.

 ## Availability